leyhline/Lagrange/_drafts/creating-a-vagrant-base-box.md

 > In order to keep SSH speedy even when your machine or the Vagrant machine is not connected to the internet, set the `UseDNS` configuration to `no` in the SSH server configuration.

-You can do this in the SSH server's configuration:
+This is just a minor edit in the SSH server's configuration file.

 ```
 $ vi /etc/ssh/sshd_config
 ```

-At last you can disconnect and shut down the VM.
+At last, disconnect and shut down the VM.
+This is also the last change to remove unnecessary hardware from the VM.

 ## Step 3: Creating the Box